 Twitch has become a trendy live streaming platform, particularly for gamers.
 Interest in Twitch skyrocketed in 2020, thanks to many bored gamers stuck at home on lockdown.
-The world may slowly be reopening, but Twitch has remained popular, with 9.36 million active streamers on the platform in April 2021.
-The top-ranked streamer is Ninja, and he had 16.6 million followers at that time.
+The world may slowly be reopening, but Twitch has remained popular, with 9.2 million active streamers on the platform every month.
+The top-ranked streamer is Ninja, and he had 18.3 million followers at that time.

 Of course, the vast majority of those 9+ million streamers can't claim to have 16 million followers.
 Many can't even rely on having 16 people viewing them during a stream.
 There seems to be little point in streaming without an audience; you might as well just play your game alone.